Top 15 Mistakes that Kill Cannabis Retailers

 4. Poor data security leads to inaccurate compliance reporting.

-Besides creating good passwords and operating procedures for data entry, retailers must restrict access to sensitive store data.
+Besides creating good passwords and operating procedures for data entry, retailers must restrict access to sensitive store data with GreenLine’s dispensary management software.
 Customizable user security roles on your POS will limit the functions staff have access to, and is critical to maintaining store data integrity.
 New hires should not have full access to discounts right away, and cannabis retail chains may wish to block branch stores from seeing company-wide reports.
 This is why GetGreenline POS comes with customizable employee and locational security locks.

 5. Product data accuracy is lost during conversions, purchasing, and transfers.

-Weight loss due to processing and transfers is often overlooked in smaller operations, but can result in large cumulative losses in accounting and compliance.
-To help with stock verification, make sure that the team performs regular stock checks and frequent item spot checks.
+Weight loss due to processing and transfers is often overlooked in smaller operations but can result in large cumulative losses in accounting and compliance.
+To help with stock verification, make sure that the team performs regular stock checks and frequent item spot checks and uses GreenLine’s cannabis dispensary software.
 Your POS needs to have a location based auditing function, weighted conversions and transfer loss tracking to establish a reliable inventory system.

 Accurate multi-location inventory tracking is critical for your store’s operations.